lawrend/payam/README.md

 # README

+***This app was built as an exercise.
+There is no JS by design - I forced myself to hack functionality within those constraints.

+Consider it for what it is if/when you are ready to rip the thing to shreds :)***

 PAYAM is an app wherein a user signs up and can create and participate in a Payam.

 A Payam is a kind of poem.
 In a PAYAM, the first user picks a one-word title, selects a Style from a list (or creates a new style), then writes the first line that is between 10 and 20 words long.